vielhuber/mjmlhelper/README.md

 # 🌈 mjmlhelper 🌈

-mjmlhelper is a little toolbox for [mjml](https://mjml.io/) (v4.4) that...
+mjmlhelper is a little toolbox for [mjml](https://mjml.io/) (v4.X) that...

 -   sends mails from the command line for testing and production,
 -   automatically inlines or uploads images for testing purposes,
-- converts your template to the drag&drop editor of [CleverReach](https://www.cleverreach.com/en/).
+-   converts your template to the drag&drop editors of [CleverReach](https://www.cleverreach.com) and [Mailchimp](https://mailchimp.com).

 it also includes a small boilerplate and some nifty updates for mjml.